JaideepGuntupalli/Web-Development-UDY/2-An Intro to Web Dev/README.md

 - When we request a website using a url as an HTTP request, the response won't be a website which we can see, instead its a set of instructions by which our browser can render the website on our device.

 - These Instructions are nothing but HTML, CSS and JavaScript.

+## Frontend and Backend

+- Frontend and backend in an analogy is nothing but the place where you dine and kitchen respectively in a restaurant.

+- Inshort the server side is known as backend and client side as frontend.